- Military Life Cycle

 The department is now basing decisions on local conditions by place.
 This replaces previous broad travel restrictions.

 The DOD will continue to assess its installations, facilities and locations to protect its people.
 They are its top priority.
-Conditions vary greatly, so contact local installations for updates.
+Conditions vary, so you can also contact local installations for updates.

-The Centers for Disease Control and Prevention advises everyone to continue to:
+The Centers for Disease Control and Prevention advises everyone who is not fully vaccinated against COVID-19 to continue to:

 If you are vulnerable, the CDC encourages you to shelter in place.
 If you feel sick, stay at home and call your medical provider.